bbauska/W3Cx-5of5/README.md

 input field of type=&quot;date ».
 You can also indicate some constraints with attributes, but you will see that in the dedicated part of the course.
-Here, you got directly without writing any JavaScript a calendar that is popping up to select your birth date...
-Let&apos;s say something that is random.
+Here, you got directly without writing any JavaScript a calendar that is popping up to select your birth date&#155; Let&apos;s say something that is random.
 And here you&apos;ve got a birth date, and you can enter using the keyboard but if you type something that is invalid..This is the really basics of HTML5 forms.
 There are 13 new input elements, lot